eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 		- Some other parser generator
 		- Ignore *Java*-based parser generator, such as ???ant???
 		- LLVM???
 No.
+	+ The compiler front-end (or parser), with output, is the front-end of a given EDA tool.
+	+ The compiler front-end (or parser), without output, is the check_benchmark feature for my EDA software development environment.
+		- That is, it is meant to validate each benchmark, and warn the EDA software developer(s) of any invalid benchmark.
+		- Any benchmark that does not conform to the industry standard of a given computer language (e.g., a HDL), based on its *Language Reference Manual* (or equivalent), is reported to the EDA software developer(s).
 - Do initial testing with stub classes.

 - Refactor other packages.